Bret KenworthyVideography

 Music and Soundtrack

-The original soundtrack was created by my band, Goodbye Harmless.
-The music plays a key role in shaping the emotional tone of the film and supporting the story without overpowering it.
+The original soundtrack was created by my band, Goodbye Harmless, and it ended up being one of the most creatively rewarding parts of this project.
+Music plays a huge role in shaping the emotional tone of the film, and my goal was always to support the story without overpowering it.

 Festival Run and Highlights